 “This was once a tradition here, and we wanted to make something totally different which you can not buy everywhere else,” says Mario, flashing a mega-watt grin that could put Tom Cruise’s million-dollar molars to shame.

 “We live on an island with the bounty of nature, so we can do many things.”

 No wonder the people of Dubrovnik and her islands remain unimpressed with Hollywood fame.
 For them, the cinematic beauty of their homeland is the real star of the show.

 Stay: The Sheraton Dubrovnik Riviera Hotel, with 240 rooms and 11 suites, is situated on a pebbly beach a 10-minute drive to the city, but it feels blissfully removed from the bustle.
 The Starwood property, which officially opened in October 2015, features indoor and outdoor pools, spa, bar with nightly music, and Restaurant Leut.
 Try the Paired menu, combining Croatian specialties with local wine and beer.
-The Sheraton can arrange a transfer to the city, or you can opt for the public bus, which costs 2 Euro ($2.17) for a round-trip ticket.
+The Sheraton can arrange a transfer to the city, or you can opt for the public bus, which costs just a couple of Euro for a round-trip ticket.
 Additionally, the hotel can organize speedboat tours to a variety of locations.